A Black Army officer held at gunpoint during traffic stop was afraid to get out of his car. ‘You should be,’ police said.

 “Being a military veteran, I did not want to see his career ruined over one erroneous decision,” Gutierrez wrote.

 In an interview Saturday, Arthur, Nazario’s attorney, said that his client seeking at least $1 million in damages is meant “to send message to officers that this type of behavior will not be tolerated.”

-The attorney described his client as “like Captain America,” saying that the graduate of Virginia State University has been heavily involved in military and leadership programs and is “a credit to our men and women in uniform.”
 Since the encounter with police, Nazario has had recurring nightmares and gets “freaked out” whenever he sees law enforcement, Arthur said.

 “It just blows my mind that two officers thought they could get away with it,” Arthur said.
 “He did everything right.”